 Federal Rehabilitation Investment Tax Credit (RITC)

 Rehabilitation Investment Tax Credits (RITC) are the most widely used historic preservation incentive program.
 Certain expenses incurred in connection with rehabilitating an old building are eligible for a tax credit.
 RITCs are available to owners and certain long term leases of income-producing properties.
-There are two rates - 20% for a historic building and 10% for a non-historic building, with different qualifying criteria for each rate.

 Eligibility for the 20% Tax Credit

 - The building must be listed on the National Register, either individually or as a contributing building within a National Register Historic District, or be a contributing building to a Certified Local District (a locally designated historic district that has been certified by the National Park Service).